YuraPetrovskyi/my_Reddit/README.md

 [_myReddit_](https://lucent-piroshki-874535.netlify.app/) is an adaptive application that makes it possible to use it comfortably on mobile devices, as well as on large monitors and tablets

 My Reddit allows:
-- *view links, text messages, images and videos (although without sound due to API limitations);*
+- *view links, text messages, images and videos (although without sound due to API limitations)*
-- *viewing the number of votes received by each publication;*
+- *viewing the number of votes received by each publication*
-- *view comments for each publication;*
+- *view comments for each publication*
-- *use the site's search engine to find the content you need;*
+- *use the site's search engine to find the content you need*
-- *follow the link to the original* [Reddit](https://www.reddit.com/);
+- *follow the link to the original* [Reddit](https://www.reddit.com/)
-- *sort the posts according to your preferences by 10 subreddits;*
+- *sort the posts according to your preferences by 10 subreddits*
-- *sort the posts according to your preferences by  the popularity of the post or the time of publication, as well as view the posts that are gaining popularity;*
+- *sort the posts according to your preferences by  the popularity of the post or the time of publication, as well as view the posts that are gaining popularity*
-- *see who published the post and when;*
+- *see who published the post and when*

 ## Technologies